 When I decided to start my Pinterest Business, there were two big obstacles that held me back.
 The first was knowing where to start and the second was the website.
 Sound familiar?
 If yes, then keep reading!
 For months, I was ready to start my business and make money but I was nearly paralyzed by these two things, specifically the website.
 How could I have an official “launch” if my website wasn’t built?
 How does an online business find clients if they aren’t ONLINE?

-I finally decided to break it down, brick by brick, took messy action and just got started!
-And I finally came to realize that a website didn’t determine the fact that I was a legit business!
+I finally decided to break it down, step by step and brick by brick.
+I took messy action and just got started!
+I realized that a website didn’t determine the fact that I was a legit business!
 Yes, I would need this eventually, but waiting to have this, and all things, to be my version of perfect, was holding me back from making money.
 And who wants to delay that?